SMALL BUSINESS RESOURCES

 - When you create an invoice template, you want the design to be simple to read and to stay consistent with your brand.
 For ease, we’ve put together five tips to follow to create a professional and clean invoice.

 - Create an email address specifically for dealing with invoicing and accounting.
 For example, set up email@example.com and send all your invoices from that email.
 This will create a stronger impact on the buyer when they’re asked to pay.

 - Make sure you send your invoices to the right people, such as the bookkeeper or the business’s CFO.
 Set crystal-clear terms on the invoice so that you get paid on time, and include late fees associated with late payments on the invoice.

 - The easiest way to manage and keep track of your invoices is by using accounting software.
 An online invoice allows your customers to pay you fast with a simple click of a button, and there’s no risk of it ‘getting lost in the mail’.
 Here at Reckon, we’re proud to include online invoicing among the capabilities through the invoicing module in Reckon One.

 - There will be times when your customers may forget to pay an invoice.
 Online invoicing software allows you to easily see what’s been paid and what hasn’t, and you can go in and hit the re-send button to anyone who may need a reminder.

 Running a streamlined invoicing process will ensure that you send invoices and receive payments in a timely, organised manner.
 This process is vital to help your business maintain a healthy cash flow and keep growing.
-Learn more about invoicing and how accounting software can work for you with Reckon One.
+Learn more about the benefits of online invoicing and how Reckon One accounting software can work for you.